mctrl-io/mctrl/README.md

 Mission 17: The Corporate Wall Pattern

 A design pattern for decentralized anonymous commerce for entire communities using shell corporations.
+Otherwise known as shell corporations, but used for good.

 It's defensive wall -- legally, commercially and physically.